beartype/beartype/README.rst

       * enum.Enum_ members. [#enum_type]_
       * The ``None`` singleton.

+    Wherever you can (which is mostly nowhere), prefer typing.Literal_.
+Sure, typing.Literal_ is mostly useless, but it's standardized across type-checkers in a mostly useless way.
+Everywhere else, default to ``beartype.vale.IsEqual``.

     See ``help(beartype.vale.IsEqual)`` for further details.

 .. [#enum_type]
    You don't want to know the type of enum.Enum_ members.
-No. We're serious.
+No. We're serious!
    You don't.
 You do?
 Very well.
-It's enum.Enum_, of course! *mind blown* :superscript:`frown intensifies`
+It's enum.Enum_.

 Validator Syntax
 ~~~~~~~~~~~~~~~~

-.. # FIXME: Note that these hints are fully compatible with the entirety of the
-.. # PEP-compliant type-hinting landscape and can thus be nested in other
-.. # PEP-compliant type hints.

-All ``beartype.vale.Is*`` classes support a rich domain-specific language (DSL)
+Beartype validators support a rich domain-specific language (DSL) leveraging
-enabling new validators to be synthesized from existing validators with
+familiar Python operators.
+Dynamically create new validators on-the-fly from
-standard Python operators:
+existing validators, fueling reuse and preserving DRY_:

 * **Negation** (i.e., ``not``).
-Negating any subscripted ``beartype.vale.Is*``
+Negating any validator with the ``~`` operator
-  class with the ``~`` operator synthesizes a new validator returning ``True``
+  creates a new validator returning ``True`` only when the negated validator
-  only when the validator defined by that subscripted class returns ``False``:
+  returns ``False``:

   .. code-block:: python